 Students should refer to the Academic Regulations within the undergraduate catalogs as related to how repeats are counted in the GPA calculation.

-For the purpose of this policy, all attempted undergraduate college level credit hours are included in both the Pace and Maximum Timeframe measurements, inclusive of credit hours associated with all repeated coursework.
+For this policy, all attempted undergraduate college level credit hours are included in both the Pace and Maximum Timeframe measurements, inclusive of credit hours associated with all repeated coursework.